 - 22.1 A player grounds the ball by holding the ball and touching the ground with it, in in-goal.
 'Holding' means holding in the hand or hands.
-No downward pressure is required. - 22.2 A player grounds the ball when it is on the ground in the in-goal and the player presses down on it with a hand or hands, arm or arms, or the front of the player's body from waist to neck inclusive. - 22.3 When an attacking player who is onside is first to ground the ball in the opponents' in-goal, the player scores a try.
-This applies whether an attacking or a defending player is responsible for the ball being in the in-goal. - 22.4 The goal line is part of the in-goal.
-If an attacking player is first to ground the ball on the opponents' goal line, a try is scored. - 22.5 A penalty try is awarded if a try would probably have been scored but for foul play by the defending team. - 22.6 When defending players are first to ground the ball in their in-goal, it results in a touch down. - 22.7 When an attacking player carries the ball into the opponents' in-goal and it becomes dead there, either because it went into touch-in-goal or on or over the dead ball line, a free pass is awarded to the defending team five metres from the goal line. - 22.8 If an attacking player knocks-on or throws-forward in the field of play and the ball goes into the opponents' in-goal and it is made dead there, a free pass is awarded where the knock on or throw forward happened.

-- 22.9 If a defending player threw or took the ball into the in-goal, and a defending player grounded it, and there has been no infringement, play is restarted by a free pass, 5 metres from the goal line in line with where the ball has been touched down. - 22.10 When a defending player carries the ball into their own in-goal and it becomes dead there, either because it went into touch-in-goal or on or over the dead ball line, a free pass is awarded to the attacking team 5 metres from the goal line. - 22.11 If an attacking player commits an infringement in in-goal, play is restarted with a free pass to the defending team 5 metres from the goal line in line with the place of infringement. - 22.12 When a player commits any other foul play in the in-goal while the ball is out of play, the sanction is awarded at the place where the game would otherwise have re-started.
+No downward pressure is required. - 22.2 A penalty try is awarded if a try would probably have been scored but for foul play by the defending team. - 22.3 When defending players are first to ground the ball in their in-goal, it results in a touch down - 22.4 When an attacking player carries the ball into the opponents' in-goal and it becomes dead there, either because it went into touch-in-goal or on or over the dead ball line or the attacking player fails to score a try, a free pass is awarded to the defending team five metres from the goal line. - 22.5 If an attacking player knocks-on or throws-forward in the field of play and the ball goes into the opponents' in-goal and it is made dead there, a free pass is awarded where the knock on or throw forward happened. - 22.6 If a defending player threw or took the ball into the in-goal, and a defending player grounded it, and there has been no infringement, play is restarted by a free pass 5 metres from the goal line, in line with where the ball has been touched down. - 22.7 When a defending player carries the ball into their own in-goal and it becomes dead there, either because it went into touch-in-goal or on or over the dead ball line, a free pass is awarded to the attacking team five metres from the goal line. - 22.8 If an attacking player commits an infringement in in-goal, play is restarted with a free pass to the defending team five metres from the goal line in line with the place of infringement. - 22.9 When a player commits any foul play in the in-goal when the ball is out of play the sanction is awarded where the game would have restarted.
 Sanction: Free pass